By Kevin Gibbons

 Ultimately, this holiday season is about spending time with the people you love, sharing warmth and company.
 People may be disappointed that you are not serving your famous 23-hour lamb roast, but they will be happy to eat the savory roast beef knowing that you are there, alert, cheerful and participating in the festivities with them.

 As for my New Year’s Party?
-My friends are bringing the food and I have some of them lined up for early decorating.
+This year, my friends are “playing it by ear,” and either celebrating at home or agreeing on a very low-key no-prep get-together.
 Most importantly, we all subscribe to the idea that being together with whatever food and drink we may have is the true essence of the celebration.

-Kevin Gibbons is the Chief Operating Officer of The Savvy Life and co-author of the international bestseller Living The Savvy Life.
-For the past eight years, Kevin and Savvy Life Founder Melissa Tosetti have worked with over 450 individuals and families to create Spending Plans.
+Kevin Gibbons is the Vice President of The Savvy Life and co-author of the international bestseller Living The Savvy Life.
+For the past eight years, Kevin and Savvy Life Founder Melissa Tosetti have worked with over 545 individuals and families to create Spending Plans.

-They also work with financial advisors and their clients doing cash flow planning as well as giving Savvy Living presentations via webinar and in-person to audiences across the U.S.
+Melissa and Kevin also work with financial advisors and their clients doing cash flow planning as well as giving over 200 Savvy Living presentations via webinar and in-person to audiences across the U.S.

-If you’d like to learn more about how Kevin and Melissa work with clients, visit The Savvy Life’s Programs page.
+If you’d like to learn more about how Melissa and Kevin work with clients visit The Savvy Life’s Programs page.

-If you’d like to learn more about how they work with financial advisors and their clients visit: The Savvy Life Advisor’s Page
+If you’d like to learn more about how Melissa and Kevin work with financial advisors and their clients visit: The Savvy Life Advisor’s Page